 If you’re looking to get more superfoods in your kid’s diet, avocado should definitely be on your grocery list.
 It’s often categorized as “healthy fats,” and although that’s what it’s certainly known for, avocado is actually a fruit.
 Yet it’s no ordinary fruit.
-It’s one that’s high in fiber, a good source of protein, and rich in vitamins, minerals, and antioxidants.
+It’s one that’s high in fiber and rich in vitamins, minerals, and antioxidants.
 If you don’t know how to prepare avocado however, it will probably never make it onto your kid’s plate.

 As it turns out, it pretty easy to cut, slice and peel an avocado, and there are so many ways to incorporate it into your family’s meals and snacks.
 Read on to learn how to prepare avocado, what to make with avocado and more.